netbroom/InfoSec-Black-Friday/README.md

 Pulsedive Threat Intelligence :see_no_evil:\
 https://pulsedive.com/about/pro
-$5 PRO accounts with code: TRYFOR5
+$5 Pro accounts for the first month with code: TRYFOR5

 Tenable\
 https://www.tenable.com/buy